Columbia (MD) Democratic Club Treasurer pushes back against non-transparency allegations and reveals what this is really all about

 These accusations are a desperate attempt to deflect from the true reasons for the CDC’s current dysfunction by searching for a problem that doesn’t exist.

-Since so much manufactured suspicion was pushed out by the president and his allies, our club secretary and a past president were asked to review my financial processes, spreadsheet, bank statements, and PayPal account onsite, and they saw the diligence I applied in keeping accurate records.
+Since so much manufactured suspicion was pushed out by the president and a handful of his allies, our club secretary and a past president were asked to review my financial processes, spreadsheet, bank statements, and PayPal account onsite, and they saw the diligence I applied in keeping accurate records.
 They determined everything was in order.
 Any concern by the president was and continues to be unjustified.

 “I can report back to anyone who is interested in the matter: Bob has a very good and consistent process,” wrote Past President Sean Ford (no relation) in a letter to Shahan Rizvi, chair of the Howard County Democratic Central Committee.
 “The club’s finances are in good hands with him.”